bel28kent/hum-parser/docs/parsers-and-converters.md

 All parsers and converters must pass two types of tests: count tests and order tests.
 Count tests ensure that the parser or converter works regardless of the number of spines and regardless of the number of spine splits and joins.
 Order tests ensure that the parser or converter works regardless of the order of spine splits or spine joins.

 Count tests should cover all cases from empty to 3 spines.
 For each spine, count tests should further cover all cases from no spine splits to 3 spine splits in all spines.
-Spines are split and joined only once on a record.
-Spines are ordered from left to right; spine joins are ordered from right to left.

 Order tests should cover all cases of spine splits and spine joins.
 These
 include: